Clinical Vampirism / Renfield's Syndrome

 - Autovampirism4/100autovampirism · Clinical ParaphiliasAutovampirism (clinically, autohemophagia) is the rare, sparsely documented practice of deliberately drinking one's own blood, in a minority of accounts for sexual or emotional gratification.
 It is documented here strictly as a taxonomic and psychiatric category, not as anything to attempt.4

-- Anthropophagolagnia4/100Anthropophagolagnia · Clinical ParaphiliasAnthropophagolagnia is an extremely rare, weakly attested catalogue term for a paraphilia in which sexual arousal is bound up with cannibalism, classically glossed as cannibalism preceded by rape.
+- Anthropophagolagnia4/100Anthropophagolagnia · Clinical ParaphiliasAnthropophagolagnia is a rare, weakly attested glossary term for a paraphilia in which sexual arousal is bound to cannibalism, classically glossed as cannibalism preceded by rape.
 It is inherently non-consensual and gravely criminal, documented here strictly as a forensic category.4

 blood · case-report condition · forensic paraphilia